KaartikDev/Local_Ollama_RAG/README.md

-Local RAG with Llama 3.1 and OllamaA local-first RAG pipeline to "chat" with your PDF documents using Llama 3.1.
+Locally run RAG with Llama 3.1 and Ollama

 Prerequisites
 Python 3.8+Ollama